Constipation Awareness Month

 - Irritable bowel syndrome

-- Hormone imbalances that affect fluid balance caused by conditions like diabetes, thyroid disease or being pregnant
+- Hormone imbalances, such as diabetes, thyroid disease or being pregnant

 - Abdominal, colon or rectal cancer